Want more recommendations for your family?

 Parents Need to Know

-Parents need to know that this John Grisham-esque legal thriller has enough language, violence, and substance use to make it far too mature for younger teens -- plus plot twists and courtroom intrigue that will also go over some heads.
+Parents need to know that The Lincoln Lawyer is a legal thriller starring Matthew McConaughey that's based on Michael Connelly's 2005 novel.
+It has enough language, violence, and substance use to make it too mature for younger teens.
 The violence includes everything from murders and a gang beat-down to sexual assaults replayed a few times from different perspectives.
-Language includes a few uses of "f--k," plus "s--t" and "a--hole"; there's only one actual love scene (with partial undressing but no actual nudity) but several references to prostitution and sex.
-This Matthew McConaughey thriller is far too heavy to attract younger audiences, but parents with teens should be aware of the violence and crimes depicted in the story.
+Language includes a few uses of "f--k," plus "s--t" and "a--hole."
+There's only one actual sex scene (with partial undressing but no nudity) but several references to the act and sex work.
+This McConaughey thriller is likely too heavy for younger audiences.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

-The movie also benefits from a host of veteran supporting actors, from Oscar winner Marisa Tomei as Mick's prosecutor ex-wife to Phillippe as the rich boy with an attitude to the excellent Macy as Mick's PI/best friend.
-Leguizamo's over-caffeinated delivery is always good for a laugh, and underrated indie actor Michael Peña gives a scene-stealing performance as Mick's former client who's serving a life sentence for a crime he may not have committed.
-(Seeing oft-compared-to-McConaughey actor Josh Lucas as the cocky state prosecutor is a bit of a mind game, since the two actors were once considered Hollywood doppelgangers.)
+The movie also benefits from a host of veteran supporting actors, from Oscar winner Marisa Tomei as Mick's prosecutor and ex-wife, to Phillippe as the rich boy with an attitude, to the excellent Macy as Mick's PI/best friend.
+Leguizamo's over-caffeinated delivery is always good for a laugh, and underrated actor Michael Peña gives a scene-stealing performance as Mick's former client who's serving a life sentence for a crime he may not have committed.
 The twists aren't exactly Presumed Innocent-sized, but they're compelling enough to keep you interested, and with so many good actors walking around, this is one McConaughey movie worth checking out.